The Russell Brand Show prank calls: Reaction against censures and suspensions

 A petition on the GoPetition web site, calling for the BBC "to turn blame on the 'Andrew Sachs' incident away from Russell Brand and Jonathan Ross, and instead onto whoever green lighted the show" had garnered 336 signatures by 29 October.
 At the same time, a similar group on Facebook had over 1,000 members.
 By 30 October, the petition had risen to 4,000 signatures and the Facebook group to 15,609 members.
 By 2 November, the Facebook group had over 30,000 members, which had risen to over 43,000 members by 5 November.

 On 30 October, fans of Ross and Brand protested outside the offices of the BBC.
 On 31 October, fans prepared to hold a protest outside the offices of the Daily Mail and of the BBC.

-Comedian Jimmy Carr also expressed his support for Ross, saying the issue had been "blown out of proportion", and blamed the media themselves for escalating it further, stating that Ross was a "national treasure".
+Comedian Jimmy Carr also expressed his support for Ross, saying the issue had been "blown out of proportion".
+Carr blamed the media themselves for escalating it further, stating that Ross was a "national treasure".

 Former celebrity publicist Max Clifford played down the apparent outrage aimed at Brand.
 In an interview he said "I don't think this will cause any problems for Russell Brand.
 He's known to be controversial and, if anything, it will make him more popular amongst his fans, who will have thought this was hilarious...They won't see anything wrong in what he did.
 It is a big PR success for him...He will have no problem with his career."

 TV critic and columnist Charlie Brooker stated on his show, Charlie Brooker's Screenwipe, his worry that the controversy would lead to a "chilling effect" on comedy, and that the BBC and others would "self-censor too much" in future.
 He went on to say that the attitude displayed by the complainants and the BBC's backing down would have, in earlier times, precluded the production of much of what was at the time edgy comedy and "made culture poorer for it" (citing Monty Python's Flying Circus, The Day Today and The Young Ones amongst others as shows that would have not been commissioned owing to their controversial content).
 While criticising those who had complained without seeing the programme and attacking newspapers that attempted to stir up further controversy (in particular the Daily Mail), he did not appear to defend Brand and Ross in particular, stating that the possibility of people being offended by some misjudged humour is "the price you pay for freedom of speech."
 In a further column in The Guardian, he reiterated this point as well as saying that "people who retrospectively complain to Ofcom about material they've only read about second-hand are, in essence, a bunch of sanctimonious cry-babies indulging in a wretched form of masturbation."